 Situated near Emirates Palace, before the breakwater this new exhibition is a visitor information centre as well as The Constellation, a giant artwork that lights up at night in the image of Sheikh Zayed.
 The visitor centre is open

-No need to have a booking, at most times, visitor
+No need to have a booking, at most times, visitors

 Staying for gold flake coffee, afternoon tea or a camel burger is, of course, recommended but anything beyond admiration in here will likely break the 100AED budget!